Maveyyl/SanityJS/README.md

 ## II.
 Features to come
+* Possibility to Check the type of an object if it exists, but won't raise an error if object is undefined
 * Possibility to Check order with a optional comparison callback of an array
 * Possibility to have many types to check per object